 Peripheral Edema occurs when fluid gathers in your extremities (arms and legs).
 That fluid makes your arms and legs swell up, making them heavy and often painful.
 It usually is because another condition is screwing up your body’s system of maintaining the right water level in your cells.
 The swelling may go down if you raise up your arm or leg and let gravity take effect.

-Pitting Edema or Non-Pitting Edema?
+Pitting vs Non-Pitting Edema?

-When you see this swelling either in yourself or one of your more elderly family members, try to determine if it’s Pitting or Non-Pitting Edema.
+When you see this swelling either in yourself or one of your more elderly family members, try to determine if it’s Pitting vs Non-Pitting Edema.
 Press on the area with your finger.
 Pitting Edema will maintain an indentation from your finger even after you take your finger away.
 Non-Pitting Edema won’t leave a mark.
 In both cases the skin will probably feel warm.

 - Standing or sitting too long